BOUT THE BOAT

 For Mediterranean style stern-to docking, in particular when short-handed, I wanted a third helm station on the aft deck.

-The L-shaped moulded aft deck settee had been factory fitted right on the starboard edge of the aft deck; it needed to be moved towards the centre, and a little forward, to allow passing behind along the rails when picking up and taking the (heavy and muddy) mooring line (ground rope) from stern to bow, and to give more space for managing shore lines.
+The L-shaped moulded aft deck settee had been factory fitted right on the starboard edge of the aft deck; it needed to be moved towards the centre, and a little forward, to allow passing behind along the rails when picking up and taking the (usually heavy and muddy) mooring line (ground rope) from stern to bow, and to give more space for managing shore lines.

 The aft deck settee, with cables inside, is being moved to a new position; a third set of engine controls is installed at its rear.